 In late FY13, MCU implemented the Next Generation Solvent (NGS) flow sheet.
 Facility personnel added a non-radioactive, NGS "cocktail" containing the new Extractant (MaxCalix) and a new Suppressor (TiDG) to the SHT heel to implement the NGS flow sheet.
 The resulting "blend" solvent ("NGS blend solvent") is essentially NGS with residual amounts of calix[4]arene-bis(tert-octylbenzo-crown-6) (BOBCalixC6) and trioctylamine (TOA).
 For process monitoring, SHT samples are sent to Savannah River National Laboratory (SRNL) to examine solvent composition changes over time.
-With the exception of IsoparTM L which is regularly added to the SHT due to its high vapor pressure, this report shows the cumulative chemical composition data, including impurities like mercury, of three SHT samples: MCU-19-569-570-571, MCU-20-1-28, and MCU-20-29-30-31.
-A summary report for each of the SHT monthly samples was issued earlier.
-A summary report for these and several past monthly reports.
+With the exception of IsoparTM L which is regularly added to the SHT due to its high vapor pressure, this report shows the cumulative chemical composition data, including impurities like mercury, of the September 2020 (MCU-20-32-33-34) solvent SHT sample.
+A summary report of the September SHT solvent sample was issued earlier.
+This report examines the cumulative results from these and several past monthly reports.

 These samples are intended to verify that the solvent is within the specified composition range.
-A baseline "scratch" solvent - a scratch solvent is a preparation of all 6 solvent components of the composition that approximates the blend of cocktail and heel solvent - was prepared in the lab (September 2018) and used for comparison and evaluation.
+A baseline "scratch" solvent - a scratch solvent is a preparation of all 6 solvent components (this includes the old extractant BoBCalix and the old suppressor TrioctylAmine that remained when solvent was converted to Next Generation Solvent [NGS]) of the composition that approximates the blend of cocktail and heel solvent - was prepared in the lab (September 2018) and used for comparison and evaluation.
 The results from the analyses are presented in this document.